ictunion/main-system-public/README.md

 This is what we use to run ICT Union.

-System is a collection of sub systems (components) used to manage and run the system of the union organization.
+System is split into few components witch separated responsibilities.

 This helps us to have much finer grain control over permissions.
-For instance [Gray Whale](gray-whale) -- out database migration manager -- expects super user level permissions to db while [Orca](orca) -- our registration and members management service -- requires just permissions for reading and writing the data (no alterations of schema of db).
+For instance [Gray Whale](gray-whale) -- out database migration manager -- expects super user level permissions to db while [Orca](orca) -- our registration and members management service -- requires just permissions necessary for its operation.

-## Services
+## Components

-Every sub-system has its own documentation within README.md file!
+Every component has its own documentation within README.md file!

 | name                                         | status                                                                                                               | role                                      | language   |
 |----------------------------------------------|----------------------------------------------------------------------------------------------------------------------|-------------------------------------------|------------|